What Does Philippians 3:20 Mean?

 Christians today must evaluate their deepest loyalties—do political parties, national identities, or cultural movements command the allegiance that belongs to Christ's kingdom?
 When earthly systems disappoint or oppress, believers find stability in knowing their true home lies beyond any human institution.

-Inside the Book of Philippians
+The Book of Philippians

-A chapter-by-chapter breakdown covering all 4 chapters
+The complete summary of Philippians — a chapter-by-chapter breakdown covering all 4 chapters.

 Connected Passages